nooderg/basicapi/README.md

 ## Usage
+- Create a schema in your database called basic_api

-Fetch the depedencies, and run:
+- Fetch the depedencies, and run:
 ```bash
 go run main.go
 ```